Customer Stories — 14 min

-As one of Europe — and, indeed, the world’s — economic powerhouses, Germany is a hugely attractive country for both workers and businesses to settle in.
-However, its work permit and visa requirements can be complex, and if you and your employee fail to comply with them, you may receive fines, penalties, ongoing scrutiny, and reputational damage.
+As one of Europe's — and, indeed, the world’s — economic powerhouses, Germany is a hugely attractive country for both workers and businesses to settle in.
+However, its work permit and visa requirements can be challenging to understand.
+If you and your employee fail to comply with them, you may receive fines, penalties, ongoing scrutiny, and reputational damage.

 These risks are only growing, too, especially as trends shift towards remote work and governments start to reassess their existing policies.
 For example, there are many instances of workers on tourist visas overstaying in countries.
 This can create issues for themselves and the companies they work for, and authorities are cracking down.

-As a result, it’s crucial to ensure that everything is above board, and that your people have the right paperwork.
+As a result, it’s crucial to ensure that everything is above board and that your people have the right paperwork to legally work in Germany.

 German citizens are, by default, eligible to work in Germany (even if they currently live abroad), as are permanent residents.

-Citizens of EU and EEA member states can also live and work in Germany without the need for a visa or work permit, as can citizens of Switzerland.
+As a fully-fledged member of the European Union (EU) and the European Economic Area (EEA), citizens of other EU/EEA member states can also live and work in Germany without the need for a visa or work permit.
 Currently, this includes citizens of the following countries:

-Nationals of the following countries can enter Germany without a visa, but they will require a residence permit in order to be able to work there legally:
+Nationals of the following countries can enter Germany without a visa, but they will require a residence permit to be able to work there legally:

 The US